 This camp only ever housed adult men, no women or children (although they did experiment with infecting some small boys with typhus in the medical wing) but, since so many were dying they were sending trucks filled with bodies to crematoriums downtown daily.
 One truck overturned, and the bodies of the emaciated and sore-ridden concentration camp victims tumbled out into the street.

-For a generatioResized_HPIM4928n or more, the German people had been brainwashed into believing that the Jews were dangerous criminals that needed to be in prison.
+For a generation or more, the German people had been brainwashed into believing that the Jews were dangerous criminals that needed to be in prison.
 The average German was not interested in helping the prisoners and was, indeed, afraid of them.
 At the same time, however, the government was feeding everyone propaganda implying that the people in the camps were receiving the best of care and rehabilitation.
 A bunch of emaciated corpses were not good for PR so they did the only logical thing.
 Hush the incident up as quickly as possible and build their own crematorium at the camp.
 They started running loud classical music to cover the screams of those who died in the gas chambers and the others who were shot in the ditch near the ovens.
 Then they burned their bodies, so many that, near the end, the oven almost never stopped running.
 When a person was murdered in a camp, as I mentioned earlier, they not only killed them, they burned them and they burned all their papers and records.
 They mixed their ashes and buried them as well, and there are surely tons that have never been uncovered.
 It is all so very very tragic and sad.
 These enemies weren’t just used as scapegoats.
 They weren’t just abused and killed.
 They tried to change the history of the world so these ‘types of people’ were never a part of the story… it’s truly horrifying.

 Of course, I have studied WWII, have read about the Holocaust.
 I even know people who had family who died in the Holocaust.
 Now, I’ve even been to a concentration camp, seen the ovens and gained a context for what I have learned.
 I wonder why it is, even with all that, it just doesn’t feel real.
 I’m not saying I don’t believe it.
 I do.
-But I guess there is a Resized_HPIM4935part of me, still, that doesn’t want to believe that such a thing could have happened.
+But I guess there is a part of me, still, that doesn’t want to believe that such a thing could have happened.
 Even though I know it did and still, I know, is happening in another way, in places like Darfur.
 When I read about how cities were bombed and civilians killed during war, I feel more than just sad or frustrated – there is a true empathy going on – a type of emotional connection.
 I can imagine a world where I might be the victim of such atrocities so it cuts close to home.
 I feel afraid.
 For whatever reason, though, when I think about what the victims of the Holocaust went through, I don’t feel the same fear.
 Of course (obviously) I feel sad, frustrated, angry.
 I shed tears….
 But, for some reason, on a deeper level, I feel safe from that kind of persecution.
 I can’t truly imagine that ever happening to me and mine.
 Is it because I have Christian roots?
 Is it because I am white?
 Is it because I’m from the ever so insulated America?
 I don’t really get it…. and I feel, well, kind of guilty about it!

-I mean, obviously, my kids are learning about it, they are being educated not to hatResized_HPIM4938e, not to judge others by appearances or beliefs.
+I mean, obviously, my kids are learning about it, they are being educated not to hate, not to judge others by appearances or beliefs.
 I don’t think this visit had too much of an impact on them, though, since Callie and Griff played in the snow the whole time and Zander couldn’t even remember what this place was when he saw the photos in the blog. (“Um….
 I know – that’s that bad place!")
 Scarred for life, they are not.
 In German schools they teach the war heavily and all the kids have to visit one of these camps in high school to be faced with it.
 But yet, there are neo-nazis in the US, Austria and Germany – probably all around the world.
 I know I was brought up thinking these things were wrong as well - and what good is that doing the world these days?
 It seems like there are just so many other children now who are learning to hate and fear.
-Either because they are being attacked and bombed by outsiders (Iraq, Afghanistan, Darfur etc…) or Resized_HPIM4937because they are simply being taught that you should never take care of others if it might, in any way, threaten your ability to take care of yourself or your Resized_HPIM4939 own family (the health care debate).
+Either because they are being attacked and bombed by outsiders (Iraq, Afghanistan, Darfur etc…) or because they are simply being taught that you should never take care of others if it might, in any way, threaten your ability to take care of yourself or your own family (the health care debate).
 I know many people who, when they hear something they don’t agree with, just say they ‘don’t believe in that’.
 Evidence or facts have nothing to do with changing their opinion on it – they just don’t believe, and that’s that.
 Jews are evil.
 Homosexuality is a choice.
 Evolution is not real….
 Is this related?
 Is it not?
 I’m definitely babbling…

 We headed back home for one last supper with our friends.
 They took such great care of us!
 Of course there was the food and beds, but more importantly, there were the conversations!
 I hope, one day, they will visit Philadelphia and we can return the favor.
 We will miss you guys!